numpy/numpy/doc/source/reference/c-api/array.rst

     through all of the elements (of the broadcasted result), otherwise it evaluates FALSE.

+.. c:function:: npy_intp PyArray_MultiIter_SIZE(PyObject* multi)

+    .. versionadded:: 1.26.0

+    Returns the total broadcasted size of a multi-iterator object.

+.. c:function:: int PyArray_MultiIter_NDIM(PyObject* multi)

+    .. versionadded:: 1.26.0

+    Returns the number of dimensions in the broadcasted result of a multi-iterator object.

+.. c:function:: npy_intp PyArray_MultiIter_INDEX(PyObject* multi)

+    .. versionadded:: 1.26.0

+    Returns the current (1-d) index into the broadcasted result of a multi-iterator object.

+.. c:function:: int PyArray_MultiIter_NUMITER(PyObject* multi)

+    .. versionadded:: 1.26.0

+    Returns the number of iterators that are represented by a multi-iterator object.

+.. c:function:: void** PyArray_MultiIter_ITERS(PyObject* multi)

+    .. versionadded:: 1.26.0

+    Returns an array of iterator objects that holds the iterators for the arrays to be broadcast together.
+On return, the iterators are adjusted for broadcasting.

+.. c:function:: npy_intp* PyArray_MultiIter_DIMS(PyObject* multi)

+    .. versionadded:: 1.26

+    Returns a pointer to the dimensions/shape of the broadcasted result of a multi-iterator object.

 .. c:function:: int PyArray_Broadcast(PyArrayMultiIterObject* mit)

     This function encapsulates the broadcasting rules.
 The *mit*